awslabs/aws-iot-greengrass-accelerators/v2/aws_iot_sitewise/README.md

 #### Should I use this code for my production workloads?

-In its current form, no. This component is not suitable for production workloads and intended to demonstrate the capabilities of Greengrass for data ingestion using OPC UA.
-To be production-ready would require support for additional configuration options to support various autehentication mechanisms to cater for different OPC UA endpoint configurations.
+In its current form, no. This component is not suitable for production workloads and intended to demonstrate the capabilities of AWS IoT Greengrass for data ingestion using OPC UA.
+To be production-ready the accelerator would require support for additional configuration options such as authentication mechanisms to cater for different OPC UA endpoint configurations.